rabinderFuturescape/Member_Staff_Flutter/lib/src/features/member_staff/README.md

 - Getting attendance records for a month
 - Saving attendance records for a date

+The `AttendanceService` class provides a higher-level interface for:
+- Loading attendance data for a month
+- Saving attendance records
+- Taking photos for attendance proof
+- Getting mock staff data for testing

 The API connects to a Laravel backend that handles data persistence and business logic.

 ## Data Models